 The liability portion of the balance sheet provides liquidity through various customers' interest bearing and noninterest bearing deposit accounts.
 Federal funds purchased, securities sold under agreements to repurchase and other short-term borrowings are additional sources of liquidity and, basically, represent the Company's incremental borrowing capacity.
-At December 31, 2014, the Company has an \$80.2 million line of credit facility at the FHLB of which \$20.3 million was outstanding consisting of an advance of \$254,000 and a letter of credit to secure public deposits in the amount of \$20 million.
-The Company also had \$21.8 million of borrowing capacity at the Federal Reserve Bank discount window.
+At December 31, 2015, the Company has a \$76.1 million line of credit facility at the FHLB of which \$25.2 million was outstanding consisting of advances of \$5,235,000 and a letter of credit to secure public deposits in the amount of \$20 million.
+The Company also had \$23.5 million of borrowing capacity at the Federal Reserve Bank discount window and an unsecured \$4 million fed funds line of credit.
 These sources of liquidity are short-term in nature and are used as necessary to fund asset growth and meet short-term liquidity needs.